KevinMusgrave/pytorch-metric-learning/docs/testers.md

 * **dataloader_num_workers**: How many processes the dataloader will use.
 * **pca**: The number of dimensions that your embeddings will be reduced to, using PCA.
 The default is None, meaning PCA will not be applied.
 * **data_device**: Which gpu to use for the loaded dataset samples.
 If None, then the gpu or cpu will be used (whichever is available).
-* **size_of_tsne**: The number of samples to use to compute tsne embeddings.
-If 0, then no t-sne plot will be created.
 * **data_and_label_getter**: A function that takes the output of your dataset's ```__getitem__``` function, and returns a tuple of (data, labels).
 If None, then it is assumed that ```__getitem__``` returns (data, labels).
 * **label_hierarchy_level**: If each sample in your dataset has multiple labels, then this integer argument can be used to select which "level" to use.
 This assumes that your labels are "2-dimensional" with shape (num_samples, num_hierarchy_levels).
 Leave this at the default value, 0, if your data does not have multiple labels per sample.
 * **end_of_testing_hook**: This is an optional function that has one input argument (the tester object) and performs some action (e.g. logging data) at the end of testing.